Zionme/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-a program that prints all possible different combinations of two digits.
+a function that checks for lowercase character.